-The HEC board created the professional development center to support the needs of the six member districts through high quality professional development, continuous improvement, opportunities for professional collaboration, networking, and resource sharing.
-The professional development center is committed to improving instructional practices, developing teacher leaders, empowering leaders, and building capacity while striving to increase student outcomes.
-The professional development center is focused on the following initiatives for this school year: digital literacy and technology, leadership empowerment, curriculum support, assessment and evaluation, standards based instruction, literacy, Learning.com and on site district support.
+The HEC board created the professional learning center to support the needs of the six member districts through high quality professional development, continuous improvement, opportunities for professional collaboration, networking, and resource sharing.
+The professional learning center is committed to improving instructional practices, developing teacher leaders, empowering leaders, and building capacity while striving to increase student outcomes.
+The professional learning center is focused on the following initiatives for this school year: digital literacy and technology, leadership empowerment, curriculum support, assessment and evaluation, standards based instruction, literacy, and on-site district support.

-FDLRS provides diagnostic, instructional, and technology support services to district exceptional education programs and families of students with disabilities and is housed at Heartland Consortium.
+FDLRS provides diagnostic, instructional, and technology support services to district exceptional education programs and families of students with disabilities and is housed at the Heartland Educational Consortium facility.
 FDLRS is one of the nineteen associate centers developed by the Florida Department of Education, Bureau of Exceptional Education & Student Services and funded through federal dollars and state general revenue money.
 The network has supported educators, families, and agencies working with children with disabilities and special needs for over twenty years.

 The STEM Scholars Program serves talented students in the ten Consortium high schools, with the mission of increasing the knowledge of students in STEM content areas, creating opportunities for authentic STEM research experiences, promoting student leadership development, and providing multiple measures of support to encourage student pursuit of STEM postsecondary education and career goals.

-The Consortium coordinates meetings and trainings for Highlands, Hardee, and DeSoto districts for the i3 Advancement Via Individual Determination (AVID) grant.
-This grant supports implementation of AVID in all middle and high schools in the three i3 districts and serves students in grades 6-11 in structured AVID elective classes as well as supports the embedding of AVID methodologies in school wide practices.
+The Consortium coordinates meetings and trainings for Heartland districts for the Advancement Via Individual Determination (AVID) program.
+The consortium supports implementation of AVID in member schools, supporting students in structured AVID elective classes as well as embedding AVID methodologies in school wide practices.

 As educational mandates impact instruction and assessment in math and science, HEC provides ongoing support to member districts, facilitating a collaborative dialogue, sharing best practices, and exploring methods by which resources can be best utilized to meet the demands of changing standards and evaluation protocols.

-HEC provides assistance for digital learning, technology and online professional development, and role alike networking for technology representatives from each district.
-The Consortium also offers technical resources for E-rate, NavigatorPlus, and serves as a liaison for Florida Learning Alliance Inc.
+HEC provides assistance for digital learning, technology and online professional development, and role-alike networking for technology representatives from each district.
+The Consortium also offers technical resources and serves as a liaison for Florida Learning Alliance Inc.